enqueuer-land/enqueuer/docs/README.md

     id: ID-0123456789

 **ignore**
 Defaults to false.
-Tells to enqueuer that this requisitions should be skipped.
+Tells to enqueuer that this tasks should be skipped.
 Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/ignore.yml) to see it working.

     ignore: true

 **parallel**
 Defaults to false.
-Immediate children requisitions should be executed in parallel mode.
+Immediate children tasks should be executed in parallel mode.
-Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/parallel-requisition.yml) to see it working.
+Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/parallel-task.yml) to see it working.

     parallel: true

 **import**
-Allows requisition to be dynamically defined, be it by loading an external file or creating dynamically by other requisitions.
-Want to reuse the same requisition multiple times?
+Allows task to be dynamically defined, be it by loading an external file or creating dynamically by other tasks.
+Want to reuse the same task multiple times?
 This is you you need.
 Take a look at [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/import.yml) to behold this feature.

-    import: path/to/another/requisition/file
+    import: path/to/another/task/file

-**publishers**
+**actuators**
-List of [publishers](#publisher).
+List of [actuators](#actuator).
 They're executed simultaneously, therefore, the order is **irrelevant**.

-    publishers:
+    actuators:
-    - name: some publisher name
+    - name: some actuator name
       type: http
     - type: tcp

-**subscriptions**
+**sensors**
-List of [subscriptions](#subscription).
+List of [sensors](#sensor).
 They're executed simultaneously, therefore, the order is **irrelevant**.

-    subscriptions:
+    sensors:
-    - name: some subscription name
+    - name: some sensor name
       type: udp
-    - name: another subscription name
+    - name: another sensor name
       type: file

-**requisitions**
+**tasks**
 A list of child scenarios.
-List of [requisitions](#requisition).
+List of [tasks](#task).
 By default, they're executed **sequentially**, therefore, the order is _relevant_.
 Unless the _parallel_ attribute is set to true, what makes them get executed **simultaneously**, Check [this](https://github.com/enqueuer-land/enqueuer/blob/master/examples/recursion.yml) example, it may help.

-    requisitions:
+    tasks:
-    - name: some requisition name
+    - name: some task name
       iterations: 2
-    - name: another requisition name
+    - name: another task name
       delay: 200

 ##### events

-Requisitions have "'onInit'" and "'onFinish'" events.
+Tasks have "'onInit'" and "'onFinish'" events.
 Available events are described [here](#event).
-A "'this'" object is available to access and change requisition attributes.
+A "'this'" object is available to access and change task attributes.

     name: my name
     onInit: